Battle of Hab

-The Battle of Hab (معركة هاب), also known as the Second Battle of Tell Danith, occurred on August 14, 1119, where a Crusader army commanded by King Baldwin II of Jerusalem won a disputed victory over a Muslim army led by Ilghazi of Mardin since the Muslim army claimed it as a victory also.
-The battle stabilized the Principality of Antioch, which had suffered a disastrous defeat only weeks before.
-Baldwin II managed to re-take all of the castles conquered by Ilghazi and prevented him from marching on Antioch.
+The Battle of Hab (معركة هاب), also known as the Second Battle of Tell Danith, occurred on 14 August 1119, where a Crusader army commanded by King Baldwin II of Jerusalem won a disputed victory over a Muslim army led by Ilghazi of Mardin since the Muslim army claimed it as a victory also.
+The battle stabilised the Principality of Antioch, which had suffered a disastrous defeat only weeks before.
+Baldwin managed to re-take all of the castles conquered by Ilghazi and prevented him from marching on Antioch.

 Background

-On June 28, 1119, Ilghazi's Turco-Syrian army destroyed the Antiochene army at the Battle of Ager Sanguinis.
-After his great victory, the Muslim leader's army captured a number of strongholds in the Latin principality, but more might have been achieved.
+On 28 June 1119, Ilghazi's Turco-Syrian army destroyed the Antiochene army at the Battle of Ager Sanguinis.
+After his great victory, he captured several strongholds in the Principality of Antioch, but more might have been achieved.
 "The failure of Il Ghazi to profit from his major victory ... was due not only to his own subsequent and prolonged drunkenness, but to the scattering of his forces in search of plunder."

-As soon as he heard the news, King Baldwin brought a force north from his Kingdom of Jerusalem to rescue Antioch.
+As soon as he heard the news, Baldwin brought a force north from his Kingdom of Jerusalem to rescue Antioch.
 On the way, he picked up a contingent from the County of Tripoli under Count Pons.
 Baldwin assembled the remnants of Antioch's army and added them to his own soldiers.
-Then he moved toward Zerdana, 65 kilometers east-southeast of Antioch, which was besieged by Ilghazi.
-While camped at the Tell Danith watering point, Baldwin found out that Zerdana had fallen.
+Then he moved toward Zardana, 65 kilometers east-southeast of Antioch, which was besieged by Ilghazi.
+While camped at the Tell Danith watering point, Baldwin found out that Zardana had fallen.
 Accordingly, the Crusaders prepared to retreat to the stronghold of Hab, c.
 25 kilometers southwest of Zardana.